 Like this recipe?

-Don’t forget to give it a ⭐️⭐️⭐️⭐️⭐️ star rating and comment below the recipe!
+Don’t forget to give it a ⭐️⭐️⭐️⭐️⭐️ star rating and leave a comment below the recipe!

 Ingredients

-• 1/2 cup light brown sugar, packed
+- ½ cup light brown sugar packed

-• 3 tablespoons all natural cane sugar
+- 3 tablespoons granulated sugar I use all natural cane sugar

-• 1 1/2 tablespoons milk, more if needed
+- 1 ½ tablespoons milk more if needed

-• 1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

 Instructions

-• Cool completely and store in airtight container.
+- Discard any browned or "burned" edges.
+Cool completely and store in airtight container.

 For the Cookie Dough